sorukumar/blog/_posts/2024-04-04-Node-Cohort-Analysis-V0.0.md

 ![Cohort Heatmap ]({{ 'assets/CohortHeatmapOct.png' | relative_url }})

-Now, we can notice that 8% and 6% of Nov23 Cohort nodes (416) were    active on May23 and Aug23 respectively.
+ - Now, we can notice that 8% and 6% of Nov23 Cohort nodes (416) were  active on May23 and Aug23 respectively.
 The way we have defined out  cohort, we know that none of them was active in October.
 Anyway,  these 8% and 6% are resurrected nodes.
+ - As we go down the newer cohorts, we also see that

 ## How many we loose each month